pirey/seabird/README.md

 purple | 264
 pink   | 324

 To begin with, all hues were set to 100% saturation and value, which might be called the "full blast" form of each hue.
-Each of these colours has a different "full blast contrast ratio" (FBCR) with a white background.
+Each of these colours has a different 'full blast contrast ratio' (FBCR) with a white background.

 hue    | FBCR (white background) | FBCR class
 -------|-------------------------|--------------